Accreditation & Approvals

 Accreditation Council on Nutrition Professional Education (ACNPE)

-MUIH’s M.S.
+SOIH’s M.S.
 Nutrition and Integrative Health program is accredited by the Accreditation Council on Nutrition Professional Education (ACNPE), a programmatic accrediting agency for master’s degree programs in clinical nutrition.
-For more information, contact: ACNPE, 20 West 20th Street, Suite 204, New York, NY 10011; phone: 646-455-1149.
+For more information, contact: ACNPE, 30 University Place, #145, NY, NY 10003; phone: 646-455-1149.

 International Association of Yoga Therapists (IAYT)